 A climate for service is an organizational climate in which good service performance is valued, facilitated, and rewarded.
 Employees are able to thrive in this climate and thus provide better service.

-Research by Ployhart et al. (2011) showed that stores with higher service climate had higher customer service performance.
-In this case, service climate was measured by asking employees to rate their restaurant’s service climate (check below for more information).
+The aforementioned paper showed that stores with higher service climate had higher customer service performance.
+In this case, service climate was measured by asking employees to rate their restaurant’s service climate (more about this later).

 The second factor was perceived autonomy.
 The degree to which an employee can influence decisions at work was related to higher customer service performance.